CiscoSE/stealthwatch-config-backup/README.md

 ## Getting involved

 Contributions to this code are welcome and appreciated.
-See CONTRIBUTING for details.
-Please adhere to our Code of Conduct at all times.
+See [CONTRIBUTING[(https://github.com/CiscoDevNet/cognitive-intelligence-syslog-exporter/blob/master/CONTRIBUTING.md)] for details.
+Please adhere to our [Code of Conduct](https://github.com/CiscoDevNet/cognitive-intelligence-syslog-exporter/blob/master/CODE_OF_CONDUCT.md) at all times.

+## License info

+This code is licensed under the BSD 3-Clause License... see [LICENSE](https://github.com/CiscoDevNet/cognitive-intelligence-syslog-exporter/blob/master/LICENSE) for details

 ## Author(s)